zamlz/mdutils/README.md

 **Notes:**
 - Table IDs are optional (unlike code blocks where IDs are required for execution)
 - IDs can be any non-empty string
-- IDs must be unique within the document (future enhancement)
+- IDs should be unique within the document (not currently enforced - planned future enhancement)
 - The ID validation logic is shared with code block IDs for consistency

 ### Cross-Table References